Give your property an energy efficiency boost without having to consult your landlord.

 - Upgrade your appliances.
 Items such as kettles, toasters and microwaves are huge energy drains, so make sure yours are as efficient as possible with an A++ energy rating.
 It’s a bit trickier when it comes to large white goods such as fridges, freezers and washing machines since that’s usually your landlord’s remit, but if they do need to be replaced for some reason be sure to ask for a greener alternative.

 - Deal with draughts.
 As a tenant you’re not allowed to carry out major work on a property, but you can – with your landlord’s permission – make ‘reasonable improvements’.
 So on a chilly day spend a few minutes ambling around your house and feel for cold spots – usually by windows, doors, letter boxes and skirting boards – then take action with simple draft strips and excluders around the offending areas, and with caulk or silicone around gaps in brickwork and interior fixtures.
-If single-glazed windows are a particular problem invest in some decent thermal curtains to keep out the cold.
+If single-glazed windows are a particular problem invest in some decent thermal curtains to keep out the cold or secondary film.
 Learn more about DIY draught-proofing here.

 - Talk to your local council or energy provider.
 Some run comprehensive energy efficiency initiatives that involve sending a specialist round to advise you on ways you can save energy (and money!) as well as providing lots of energy-saving goodies and gadgets, all for free!